rackerlabs/design-system/_component_design/switches.md

 Consider the following best practices when you construct a switch:

-- After a change, save the state of the switch immediately.
+- Construct the switch so that any change to its state is immediately saved.
 Use a checkbox or radio if the user performs additional steps for changes to be effective.
 For example, use a radio or checkbox if the user must click a **Submit** or **Next** button to apply changes.
 - A switch changes state when the user clicks it.
 Do not construct a switch that changes state when the user *clicks and drags* the knob.
 - For clarity, consider including animation that shows the user the switch behavior.
 - The option label is only one word and no more than 10 characters.
 Use words that clearly indicate the status of the option.